 Uganda is seen through the prism of Idi Amin, Joseph Kony, and the Lord’s Resistance.
 Repressing Opposition Candidates and, most of all, the “Kill the Gays Bill.”

->

-> Uganda has been called the most Homophobic country on the Planet.
-Just say Uganda somewhere in the West, and you will get all kinds of negative responses.
-Not just about the kill the gays bill but other issues.
+Uganda has been called the most Homophobic country on the Planet.
+Just say Uganda is somewhere in the West, and you will get negative responses.
+Not just about the kill the GGay’s bill but other issues.
 Uganda is seen through the prism of Idi Amin, Joseph Kony, and the Lord’s Resistance.
 Repressing Opposition Candidates and the “Kill the Gays Bill.”

->

-> LGBTQI+ Tourists have a choice.
+LGBTQI+ Tourists have a choice.
 Here is the reality if you want safe and affordable Mountain Gorilla Trekking, then Uganda is the country of choice.
 Mountain Gorilla trekking can only be done in cheap Uganda, high-end Rwanda, and risky DR Congo.

 Rwanda has no anti-LGBTQI+ laws.
 It is, however, expensive.
 Just the Gorilla Permit costs $1,500, whereas, in Uganda, it is $700.
 The reason is that Uganda, with two gorilla sanctuaries in the country, is the Premier Primate destination in Africa.
 DR Congo is on $400, but there are guerrillas besides gorillas, which is not the case in Uganda.